KSDunne/twenty_one/README.md

 [Core game functionality](https://www.youtube.com/watch?v=SHz5cUeljZw) - The core black jack game functionality was built by following the tutorial at this link.
 Additions worth noting: I furthered the project by adding notifications using ascii art that come from an additional messages file.
 I am interacting with google sheets to save scores for a leaderboard.
 I added a main menu.
 Rules can be accessed during gameplay and there was a graceful exit added to the app

-[Function to show scoreboard](https://github.com/adrianskelton/project3/blob/main/run.py#L138) - Function to show scoreboard was adapted from code in this project
+[Function to show scoreboard](https://github.com/adrianskelton/project3/blob/main/run.py#L138) - Function to show scoreboard was adapted from code in the project linked here

 [Graceful exit](https://code-maven.com/catch-control-c-in-python) - The code for the graceful exit was adapted from this tutorial

-[Colored output to the terminal in python](https://stackoverflow.com/questions/37340049/how-do-i-print-colored-output-to-the-terminal-in-python) - The output was originally going to be green but this wasn't good for accessibility so the output was changed to white using the number 97
+[Colored output to the terminal in python](https://stackoverflow.com/questions/37340049/how-do-i-print-colored-output-to-the-terminal-in-python) - The output was originally going to be green but this wasn't good for accessibility, so the output was changed to white using the number 97

 [White color in terminal](https://github.com/pwaller/pyfiglet/blob/main/pyfiglet/__init__.py#L53) - It can be seen where the number 97 came from at this link